Frequently Asked Questions

 • What Do You Eat?

 For two years I ate two steaks a day, and I’m a big fan of ribeye.
 I recommend befriending a butcher who can help provide you with your fresh meat.
-However, over that period of time, I had bloating and loose stool somewhat frequently – especially after a very aged cut of steak.
-I eat leaner cuts and a lot of lamb.
 I would ask your local butcher to make you lamb, beef, fat and salt sausages in lamb casings.
 These are delicious.
 It’s also cheap compared to steaks.
-I dehydrate round roast and cover it in salt to make jerky weekly, and occasionally I’ll have hamburger or wild salmon.
-Now I eat mainly lamb though.
+I dehydrate round roast and cover it in salt to make jerky weekly.
+Then for a few years I ate only lamb and veal when I was living in moldy houses and my histamine intolerance was crazy.
+Now I’m back to two steaks a day or about two pounds of ground beef.

 • How To Wean Off Things Like Caffeine, Alcohol, Nicotine, Drugs, etc.